backand/docs/source/includes/_backand_features.md

 <aside class="notice">This query language is inspired by <a href="https://www.mongodb.com/">MongoDB</a>, but it is not a complete implementation - some features may not be available, or may work slightly differently than you expect..</aside>

 ### Format
+> The general format of a query is:

 ```JSON
 {
   "object": "String",